How Do You Count In Latin

 6. Don't Be Afraid to Ask for Help: If you're struggling with a particular concept, don't hesitate to ask a teacher, tutor, or online forum for assistance.
 There are many resources available to help you learn Latin.

 7. Use Mnemonics: Create mnemonic devices to help you remember the numbers.
-For example, you could associate each number with a specific image or word.
+Here's one way to look at it: you could associate each number with a specific image or word.

 8. Focus on Pronunciation: Pay attention to the pronunciation of Latin numerals.
 This will help you understand them better and communicate more effectively.
 Use online audio resources to hear how the numbers are pronounced.